-We used simulated daily hydrographs at 57,116 stream reaches across the CONUS between 2000 and 2100 to calculate a CMIP5 modeled baseline ("current climate") 1% AEP event, and changes in the frequency of flows exceeding this magnitude through the 21st century.
-We quantified asset exposure and expected flood damage within mapped floodplains using a combination of Federal Emergency Management Agency (FEMA) flood maps, US Census block data, and land cover data.
-Because only the "100-year" floodplains are consistently mapped and available at a national scale, our model of flood damages is driven only by changes in the frequency of what are currently 1% AEP events through the 21st century.
-We also do not project changes in population growth, floodplain development or flood protection through time, since 1) such projections would require assumptions that would be difficult to apply at a national scale across multi-decadal timeframes (e.g., Elmer et al., 2012); and 2) the impacts of those assumptions might obscure the climate change signal we seek to characterize.
-Our model projections should therefore be considered order-of-magnitude estimates of how differences in emissions scenarios might propagate into changes in flood damages throughout the United States.
+We used simulated daily hydrographs at 57116 stream reaches across the CONUS between 2000 and 2100 to calculate a CMIP5 modeled baseline ("current climate") 1 % AEP event and changes in the frequency of flows exceeding this magnitude through the 21st century.
+We quantified asset exposure and expected flood damage within mapped floodplains using a combination of Federal Emergency Management Agency (FEMA) flood maps, US census block data, and land cover data.
+Because only the 100-year floodplains are consistently mapped and available on a national scale, our model of flood damages is driven only by changes in the frequency of what are currently 1 % AEP events through the 21st century.
+We also do not project changes in population growth, floodplain development, or flood protection through time, since (1) such projections would require assumptions that would be difficult to apply on a national scale across multi-decadal timeframes (e.g., Elmer et al., 2012) and (2) the impacts of those assumptions might obscure the climate change signal we seek to characterize.
+Our model projections should therefore be considered order-ofmagnitude estimates of how differences in emissions scenarios might propagate into changes in flood damages throughout the United States.

-15 2.1 Hydrologic Modeling Inputs
+2.1 Hydrologic-modeling inputs

-We used spatially and temporally disaggregated precipitation and temperature at 1/8th degree resolution from 29 GCMs and 2 emissions scenarios (RCP4.5 and RCP8.5), generated using the bias correction and spatial disaggregation (BCSD) method (e.g., Wood et al., 2004).
-The BCSD method uses a quantile mapping approach to match the distribution of GCM-derived monthly outputs to the observed monthly data at a 1-degree resolution in a historical period (1950-2000).
-It then uses the

-- 20 spatial pattern of daily observations from an analog month as a proxy for sub-grid scale daily (temporal) variability, and scales or shifts these daily observations to ensure that the analog monthly average values match the rescaled GCM output.
+We used spatially and temporally disaggregated precipitation and temperature at 1/8° resolution from 29 GCMs and two emissions scenarios (RCP 4.5 and RCP 8.5), generated using the bias correction and spatial disaggregation (BCSD) method (e.g., Wood et al., 2004).
+The BCSD method uses a quantile mapping approach to match the distribution of GCM-derived monthly outputs to the observed monthly data at a 1° resolution in a historical period (1950-2000).
+It then uses the spatial pattern of daily observations from an analog month as a proxy for sub-grid-scale daily (temporal) variability and it scales or shifts these daily observations to ensure that the analog monthly average values match the rescaled GCM output.
 During the bias correction process (which applies to monthly precipitation and temperature values at the GCM scale), projected precipitation values exceeding the upper end of the climatological range are extrapolated following an extreme value Type I distribution.
-Additional details of the BCSD weather generation are given in Harding et al. (2012) and Wood and Mizukami - 25 (2014).
+Additional details of the BCSD weather generation are given in Harding et al. (2012) and Wood and Mizukami (2014).